Documentation

 GitServiceRequest format

-Most users do not need to write this block by hand.
-The PM7 Code skills for Codex and Claude Code emit it automatically at the end of a turn when files changed.
+Most users do not need to write this block by hand. pm7Code's agent protocol emits it automatically at the end of a turn when files changed.
 Advanced users and agent authors can use this shape:

 ```GitServiceRequest